 After a positive review of your submission documents from stage I, you can fill out the documents for the stage II.

 - Fill out the Submission Form Stage II (175 kB).

-- You will receive a Unipark license from us.
-Please download our Unipark template (73 kB) and program your own questionnaire following our Survey Style Guide (1.63 MB).
+- Download our Unipark template (73 kB) and program your own questionnaire following our Survey Style Guide (1.63 MB).

 - Send us the proposal, the excel questionnaire and the Unipark gpx-export email: info(at)gesis-panel(dot)org.

 - The GESIS Panel does not accept commercial projects.
 Moreover, as the aim of the GESIS Panel is to survey people, not to manipulate them, experiments designed to manipulate respondents are not suitable for the GESIS Panel.

 - The GESIS Panel welcomes proposals for single-wave studies (i.e., cross-sectional designs) as well as multiple-wave studies (i.e., longitudinal studies including multiple cross-sectional designs and panel designs).

 - Only studies that take full advantage of the entire panel can be considered; cohort or sub-sample studies are not eligible for consideration.